LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/else_0.rst

    else

-Starts a *else* branch when performing conditional compilation.
+Starts an *else* branch when performing conditional compilation.

 Template and modes
 ------------------